yiminzhou7/AI-And-Open-Science-In-Research-SW-Engineering/README.md

 ## Requirements
 To run this program you will need:
 * [Docker](https://docs.docker.com/engine/install/) which is a software that provides a convenient way to package, distribute and run applications as containers, ensuring consistency across different environments.
 * [Grobid](https://github.com/kermitt2/grobid) which is a machine learning-based toolkit for extracting information from documents in PDF format.
-To run Grobid using Docker, you can use the official Docker image available on **Docker Hub**:

 ## Installation instructions